 What Is Peta and How Do They Target a Global Audience

-I don't need to tell you anything more than "Meat is murder" and "I'd rather go naked than wear fur."
-You know I'm about talking about.
+We don't need to tell you anything more than "Meat is murder" and "I'd rather go naked than wear fur."
+You already know who we're about talking about.

 Let's look at what PETA is trying to accomplish and who their audiences are.
 Then in a later post, let's dissect exactly how PETA relies on brilliant publicity stunts to get millions of dollars worth of global press coverage.